Exploring the Galapagos Islands by Yacht

 This is truly a multisport exploration of the Galapagos Islands.
 Wildlife watching is the primary activity and in addition we'll snorkel, swim, kayak, walk, and hike.
 Each night we'll motor to our next destination via yacht.
 Our Galapagos guides will make sure you leave with an understanding of the complex ecosystem and interesting history.

-We'll spend our first two nights at La Casona de la Ronda Hotel in Quito, a charming boutique hotel with a central courtyard just off the main plaza in Quito.
+We'll spend our first in a charming boutique hotel with a central courtyard just off the main plaza in Quito.

 The remainder of the trip we will live aboard our private luxury motor yacht, Beluga.
 Beluga is fully air-conditioned, spacious, and comfortable.
-It has 6 shared double cabins and 1 single supplement cabin, each with its own private bath with hot showers.
+It has 6 shared double cabins and 3 single supplement cabins, each with its own private bath with hot showers.
 There is a dining cabin with panoramic windows, and a sundeck to enjoy the view.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.